Effective use of voice

 Looking at ways to safeguard your voice and keep it healthy.

 This workshop will help to free your voice and undo any tension which may be hindering your true, natural voice.
 We will focus on abdominal breathing, relaxation, good posture and how we use our bodies to produce our voice.

 It will also address any particular vocal issues arising due the current climate, where so much of our work is being delivered via virtual means.

 The workshop will be aimed at academic and research staff who deliver presentations and lectures.

 Registration for this course is done on iTrent.
-Open iTrent and search using the course's name.
+The link below should take you directly to this course however, you can also open iTrent and search using the course's name.

 Debra Stuart was born in Dundee and was a prize-winning student at the Royal Scottish Academy of Music and Drama, the Guildhall School of Music and at the National Opera Studio in London.